Manuscript Details

 Outcome Measure Timing of Follow-Up Rating Direction of Effect Effect Size (Absolute Value) Stastical Significance Sample Size Sample Description

-Number of Medicaid-paid child emergency department visits 15 months old High
+Number of Medicaid-paid child emergency department visits, fixed effect random slope method 15 months old High

 Number of Medicaid-paid child emergency department visits, restricted maximum likelihood method 15 months old High